biomassives/maryholttz-datocms/README.md

   <img alt="Gatsby" src="https://www.gatsbyjs.com/Gatsby-Monogram.svg" width="60" />
 </a>

-# Gatsby Starter DatoCMS Homepage
+# MAry Holtz Gatsby based -  DatoCMS page

 Create a homepage using Gatsby and DatoCMS.
 This starter demonstrates how to use DatoCMS to build a homepage and can be customized to match your own visual branding.